AtharvaKate2001/Finance-Intelligence-Agent-FIA/README.md

 ## 💬 Example Query
 What is inflation?

+Response from the assistance:

+As a finance education assistant, I'd be happy to explain what inflation is.

+Inflation is a fundamental concept in personal finance, and it's closely related to budgeting and financial planning.

+Inflation refers to a sustained increase in the general price level of goods and services in an economy over a period of time.
+It's a measure of how quickly prices are rising.
+When there's inflation, the same amount of money can buy fewer goods and services than it could before.

+For example, if the inflation rate is 2%, it means that prices are increasing by 2% over the course of a year.
+So, if you had 100 last year, you'd need 102 to buy the same goods and services this year.

+Inflation can be caused by various factors, such as:

+Increased demand for goods and services
+Higher production costs
+Changes in government policies or monetary policy Global economic conditions
+Inflation can have both positive and negative effects on the economy and individual finances.
+On the positive side, inflation can stimulate economic growth by encouraging spending and investment.
+On the negative side, high inflation can erode the purchasing power of your money, making it harder to save and budget effectively.

+As a finance education assistant, I'd emphasize that it's essential to understand inflation and its impact on your financial decisions.
+This can help you make informed choices about your budget, investments, and long-term financial planning.

+Do you have any follow-up questions about inflation or budgeting?

 ## 📈 Future Improvements

 Chat history / memory

 Streaming responses

 Better UI (ChatGPT-style)

 Cloud deployment